koajs/koa/docs/api/index.md

 ## app.listen(...)

-  A Koa application is not a 1-to-1 representation of a HTTP server.
+  A Koa application is not a 1-to-1 representation of an HTTP server.
   One or more Koa applications may be mounted together to form larger applications with a single HTTP server.